afneville/docs/dev/java-packages.md

 hierarchically.
 Apparent _subpackages_ are entirely distinct packages, the naming convention only serves an organisational purpose.

-Extending the earlier example, a package named `example.further` is introduced alongside the other sources.
+Extending the example seen earlier, a package named `example.further` is introduced alongside the other sources:

 ```text
 .